UuqV/sol-poker/src/README.md

 ```

 # buyBet:
-Represents a bet posted at a round.
+Represents a bet posted at a pot.

 args:
 ```
-roundId: id from createRound
+potId: id from createPot
 ```
 Accounts:
 ```
-round: from createRound
+pot: from createPot
-bet: seed 'bet' + round Pubkey + (u32: lastBetId from Round + 1)
+bet: seed 'bet' + pot Pubkey + (u32: lastBetId from Pot + 1)
 buyer: Player
 ```
 Example Objects: